-Leadership of the investigation will normally be given to the relevant Regional/Country or Unit Director.
-On completion of the investigation, the lead investigator will issue an updated financial crime report to the financial crime team with clear actions and recommendations as required including if the donor is to be informed.
+On completion of the investigation, the lead investigator will issue an updated financial crime report to the financial crime team with clear actions and recommendations as required.

-In all cases donors whose funds may have been affected should be informed as soon as an investigation is sanctioned - the financial crime team will determine the most appropriate way to do this.
+In all cases donors whose funds may have been affected should be informed as soon as an investigation is sanctioned - the FCT will determine the most appropriate way to do this.

-To enable action to be taken swiftly, and where it has not been possible to convene the whole team, any two members of the financial crime team have the authority to make decisions and instigate action on behalf of the financial crime team whilst keeping other members informed.
+To enable action to be taken swiftly, and where it has not been possible to convene the whole team, any two members of the FCT have the authority to make decisions and instigate action on behalf of the FCT whilst keeping other members informed.

-10 Confidentiality & retention of documents
+11 Confidentiality & retention of documents